kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Modular Arithmetic.md

 Reversing, we know that if (EEA) `gcd(a,b)=d`, then there is a solution to `ax + by = d` that can be computed with EEA. `ax + by = d` is a linear diophantine equation.
 Extending this, `ax + by = c` has a solution iff `d|c`.
 This can be expanded to describe a class of solutions: `x0 + (b/d)n, y0 - (a/d)n`.

 *gcd is a restricting factor in solutions to LDE.* This extends to linear congruences, since linear congruences are another way to express LDEs.
+LCT1 and 2 show the number of possible solutions to any linear congruence equation.

+#### Fermat's Little Theorem
+If p is prime, p doesn't divide a, then `a^(p-1) ≡ 1 (mod p)`

+*Integral for reducing complex exponential expressions in a prime modulus*

+For remainder of 3141^2001 divided by 17, 3141 ≡ 13 (mod 17).
+By FlT, `a^16 ≡ 1 (mod 17)`.
+- 3141^2001 ≡ 13^2001 (mod 17)
+- 13^2001 = (13^125)^16 • 13
+- 13^2001 ≡ (1)^16•13 (mod 17)

+#### Chinese Remainder Theorem
+*For solving simultaneous congruences.*

+If gcd(m1,m2) = 1, then for any a1, a2, there exists a solution to the simultaneous congruences
+- n ≡ a1 (mod m1)
+- n ≡ a2 (mod m2)

+If n = n0 is one solution, the complete solution is n ≡ n0 (mod m1•m2)

+To solve, show hypothesis first.
+Then expand one congruence using definition.
+Sub into the other congruence equation to get a linear congruence.